Diksha4111/Sketch-Squad/README.md

 1. Choose a word ❓
 2. Draw the chosen word ✏️🎨
 3. Let others guess your masterpiece 🤔
+4. Be the first to guess within time limit ⏰
-4. Win by guessing everything correctly on time 🏆🥇
+5. Win by guessing the masterpiece correctly 🏆🥇